Avi991/Samsung-PD-training-/README.md

  - Some of the Design Rule checks are as shown in the figure

- - One type of DRC violation is a signal short, where two wires that are not intended to be connected becomes in contact on the same layer.
+ - One of the violation is a signal short, where two wires that are not intended to be connected becomes in contact on the same layer.

  - This could lead to functional failure, so this needs to be taken care of.